speechly/cli/README.md

 - upload config for apps
 - download app configs

+# Installation

+There are binary releases for macOS, Linux and Windows, see [releases/](Releases).
+If you are using [Homebrew](https://brew.sh), you can `brew tap speechly/tap` and `brew install speechly` to get the latest release.

+# Usage

 You need an API key to be able to access the API.
 After creating one in the [Speechly dashboard](https://www.speechly.com/dashboard/), create a configuration file for the CLI by adding a configuration context: